Robert Ridgway: Legacy and recognition

-Spencer Fullerton Baird and his followers emphasized precision of description, traceability through the literature, the accumulation of empirical evidence (that is, numerous specimens), and deductions drawn from facts — in opposition to the so-called "European school" of the time, which depended on personal authority.
+Spencer Fullerton Baird and his followers emphasized precision of description, traceability through the literature, the accumulation of empirical evidence (that is, numerous specimens), and deductions drawn from facts—in opposition to the so-called "European school" of the time, which depended on personal authority.
 Harris calls Robert Ridgway and his Birds of North and Middle America the culmination of the "Bairdian school" of bird study.
 However, as ornithology around the turn of the twentieth century began to focus on bird behavior, reproduction strategies, and other aspects of the living organism, Ridgway fell behind the advances made by his colleagues of the succeeding generations.
 Paradoxically, because the overwhelming Bulletin 50 was so authoritative, no new publication could replace it for many years.
 Accordingly, systematics declined in importance as a means to study birds.

-Birds named for Ridgway include the buff-collared nightjar, Caprimulgus ridgwayi (once known as Ridgway's whip-poor-will); the turquoise cotinga, Cotinga ridgwayi; the Caribbean subspecies of the osprey, Pandion haliaetus ridgwayi; a Big Island subspecies of the elepaio, Chasiempis sandwichensis ridgwayi; Ridgway's hawk, Buteo ridgwayi; Ridgway's rail, Rallus obsoletus; Juniper Titmouse, Baeolophus ridgwayi; and many other species and subspecies.
-The monotypic genus Ridgwayia is named for him; it consists of Aztec thrush, R. pinicola.
+Birds named for Ridgway include the buff-collared nightjar (Antrostomus ridgwayi, also known as Ridgway's whip-poor-will), the turquoise cotinga (Cotinga ridgwayi), the Caribbean subspecies of the osprey, Pandion haliaetus ridgwayi, a Big Island subspecies of the Hawaiʻi ʻelepaio, Chasiempis sandwichensis ridgwayi, Ridgway's hawk (Buteo ridgwayi), Ridgway's rail (Rallus obsoletus), juniper titmouse (Baeolophus ridgwayi), and many other species and subspecies.
+The monotypic genus Ridgwayia, containing the Aztec thrush (Ridgwayia pinicola), is named for him.

 In 1919, Ridgway was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences for his Birds of North and Middle America.
-The Academy elected him to membership in 1926.
+The academy elected him to membership in 1926.
 In 1921, he was the first to receive the AOU's William Brewster Memorial Award, which recognizes "an exceptional body of work on birds of the Western Hemisphere."

 The American Birding Association has established the Robert Ridgway Award for Publications in Field Ornithology, which recognizes professional achievements in field ornithology literature.